Accessible Guide: Taking the Uber Boat in London

 • Wandsworth Riverside Quarter Pier

 If you are planning a journey that involves these stops, it is best to check in advance or choose an alternative accessible pier nearby.
+For example, Battersea Power Station is a great alternative to Cadogan, and Bankside is a nearby accessible option for London Bridge City.

 Tickets and Concessions